Shilling: History

-The word shilling comes from Anglo-Saxon phrase "Scilling", a monetary term meaning literally "twentieth of a pound", from the Proto-Germanic root skiljaną meaning literally "to separate, split, divide", from (s)kelH- meaning "to cut, split."
+The word shilling comes from the Anglo-Saxon word scilling, a monetary term meaning literally "twentieth of a pound", from the Proto-Germanic root skiljaną meaning literally "to separate, split, divide", from (s)kelH- meaning "to cut, split."
 The word "Scilling" is mentioned in the earliest recorded Germanic law codes, the Law of Æthelberht (c.
 600).

-In origin, the word schilling designated the solidus of Late Antiquity, the gold coin that replaced the aureus in the 4th century.
+In origin, the word schilling designated the solidus of late antiquity, the gold coin that replaced the aureus in the 4th century.
 The Anglo-Saxon scillingas of the 7th century were still small gold coins.

 In 796, Charlemagne passed a monetary reform, based on the Carolingian silver pound (about 406.5 grams).
 The schilling was one-twentieth of a pound or about 20.3 grams of silver.
 One schilling had 12 denarii or deniers ("pennies").
 There were, however, no silver schilling coins in the Carolingian period, and gold schillings (equivalent to twelve silver pfennigs) were very rare.

 In the 12th century, larger silver coins of multiple pfennig weight were minted, known as denarii grossi or groschen (groats).
 These heavier coins were valued at between 4 and 20 of the silver denarii.
 In the late medieval period, states of the Holy Roman Empire began minting similar silver coins of multiple pfennig weight, some of them denominated as schilling.

 In the 16th century, numerous different types of schilling were minted in Europe.
 The English shilling was a successor of the testoon coin first minted during the reign of Edward VI in 1551, which consisted of 92.5% "sterling" silver.

 By the 17th century, further devaluation resulted in schillings in the Holy Roman Empire being minted in billon (majority base metal content) instead of silver, with 48 schillings to one Reichsthaler.
 The English (later British) shilling continued to be minted as a silver coin until 1946, although the silver content was debased from 1920 onwards.